EnterpriseDB/tpa/docs/src/volumes.md

 ```

 If a volume with `encryption: luks` set is not already initialised,
-TPAexec will use `cryptsetup` to first `luksFormat` and then `luksOpen`
+TPA will use `cryptsetup` to first `luksFormat` and then `luksOpen`
 it to map it under `/dev/mapper/mappedname` before handling filesystem
 creation as with any other device.

-(To avoid any possibility of data loss, TPAexec will refuse to set up
+(To avoid any possibility of data loss, TPA will refuse to set up
 LUKS encryption on a device that contains a valid filesystem already.)

-If you create a LUKS-encrypted `volume_for: postgres_data`, TPAexec will
+If you create a LUKS-encrypted `volume_for: postgres_data`, TPA will
 configure Postgres to not start automatically at boot.
 You can use
 `tpaexec start-postgres clustername` to mount the volume and start
 Postgres (and `stop-postgres` to stop Postgres and unmap the volume).